Student Services and Amenities Fee (SSAF)

 - Associate Degree in Policing Practice students.

-- Eligible onshore commencing international students, including those studying at partner locations.
+- Eligible onshore international students, including those studying at partner locations.

 - International online students (not studying via a partner institution).

-- All domestic students (continuing and starting) studying at partner locations.
+- All domestic students (continuing and commencing) studying at partner locations.

 In future sessions, this list may be amended to include students not currently listed.